 - You can copy the screenshot to your clipboard by clicking on Edit > Copy

-Method 3.
+Method 5.
 Using the Snip & Sketch app to take a screenshot.

-- Open up Snip & Sketch.
-You can do so by clicking the keyboard shortcut Windows Key + Shift + S or looking it up on the search bar.
+- To activate Snip & Sketch, use the keyboard shortcut Windows Key + Shift + S or search up Snip & Sketch app on the search bar.

-Taking a screenshot here will copy it to your Clipboard.
-You can then paste it (By pressing Ctrl+V or Right-Click> Paste) onto a document (Like a Word or Google document) or an image processor (Like Paint, or even Photoshop).
+- You can then paste it (By pressing Ctrl+V or Right-Click> Paste) onto a document (Like a Word or Google document) or an image processor (Like Paint, or even Photoshop).

-- If you open Snip & Sketch by looking it up on the search bar a new window will appear.
+- If you open Snip & Sketch window by looking it up on the search bar a new window will appear.

 - In this window, you can click on New to start taking your screenshot or click on the arrow pointing down next to it to Snip in 3 or 10 seconds from then.

-- Once you have captured the screenshot, Snip & Sketch will open and you will see your screenshot.
+- Once you have captured the screenshot, Snip & Sketch app will open and you will see your screenshot.
 Here you can add annotations with a ballpoint pen, a pencil, or a highlighter.
 You can erase them using the eraser and you can also use a ruler (which you can rotate by using the mouse wheel) to make the annotations in the angles you want.
 There is also the option to crop the screenshot.

 - Now that you've finished editing the image you can Save, Copy, or Share using the buttons at the top right corner.
 Clicking on Save will let you choose where to save the image.
 Clicking on Copy will copy the image to your Clipboard and clicking on Share will let you share the image to your contacts via email or via other apps.